oils-for-unix/oils/doc/known-differences.md

     echo ${undef:-"$@"}

-In OSH, write this if you want splitting:
+In OSH, omit the quotes if you want splitting:

     echo ${undef:-$@}